chinalwb/Android-Rich-text-Editor/README.md

 I published [colorpicker](https://github.com/chinalwb/SimpleColorPicker) and [emojipicker](https://github.com/chinalwb/SimpleEmojiPicker) as standalone components so they can be reused in other projects easily.

 *Hey guys!
-If you're reading this, I believe you are kind of in struggle to find out some solution for rich text editor on Android, and specifically, you want to use the Android SDK to implement.
-If I am right, maybe I can help.
+If you're reading this, I believe you are kind of struggling to find out some solution for rich text editor on Android, and specifically, you want to use the Android native APIs to implement.
+If I was right, maybe I can help.
 But starting from the very beginning of this project, I open-sourced all of the code, and have helped tens to even hundreds of friends out from their troubles, for free!
 Now I have to charge for the future helps, starting from $49 per feature implementation; $19 per feature contact.
 And the improvement will all be open-source to help others out.
-Reach out 751510471@qq.com for details.
+Reach out 329055754@qq.com for details.
 Thank you!*

 This is implemented by Java